 Your child’s in jail or prison.
 They’re ruining their lives with drugs or alcohol.
 They have an eating disorder or can’t stop cutting.
 They struggle with a mental health issue and often refuse treatment.
 They’ve been in the psych ward so many times you can’t remember any more.
 So many rehabs you’ve lost count.
 They’re miserable and they make your life miserable.
 Your gratitude tank is on empty.

-I say we’re special, but it doesn’t feel very special.
-It feels awful.
+I say we’re special, but we don’t feel so special.
+We feel awful.
 And now it’s that time of year again.
-Thanksgiving is only one week away.
-Oh, boy.
+Thanksgiving is only a few weeks away.
 Some of you wish you could fast forward to December 1st.
 How do you mouth words of gratefulness without feeling like a hypocrite?